-What are some examples of simple phenomena?
+What are some examples of good phenomena?

-- Cement slide and cardboard: There is a local part in our area that is made of cement.
+- Cement slide and cardboard: There is a local park in our area that is made of cement.
 During the summer, the slide is littered with cardboard pieces.
 Kids spend hours sifting through these discarded pieces in order to find the perfect piece to use to help them go down the slide.
 Why?
 The cardboard reduces friction.
 Students could use this phenomenon to the disciplinary core idea PS2.A: Forces and Motion.

-Where can I find simple phenomena?
+Where can I find good a good phenomenon?

-- Check out my small but growing list of simple phenomena on Instagram by searching for the hastag #ssphenomena.
+- Check out my small but growing list of phenomena on Instagram by searching for the hastag #ssphenomena.

-What are your favorite phenomena to use in your classroom?
+What are your favorite resources?
 Comment below.

 Join the newsletter